 African, African American, and Diaspora Studies Major, B.A.

-The curriculum of the Department of African, African American, and Diaspora Studies emphasizes the histories, cultures, cultural linkages, and contemporary sociopolitical and economic realities of Africa and the African diasporas in the context of a globalizing world.
+The curriculum of the Department of African, African American, and Diaspora Studies emphasizes the histories, cultures, cultural linkages, and contemporary sociopolitical and economic realities of Africa and the African diaspora in the context of a globalizing world.
 The major offers a concentration in African studies and a concentration in African American and diaspora studies.

 Student Learning Outcomes